Europe

 All other locations and services are unaffected.

-Engineering has confirmed that Europe POPs has been fully restored.
-Customers may have experienced latency from 17:08 to 18:00 UTC.
+Engineering has confirmed that London (LON), Marseille (MRS), Vienna (VIE), Paris (PAR), Amsterdam (RTM) POPs has been fully restored.
+Customers may have experienced elevated errors and/or latency from 17:50 to 18:15 UTC.

 This incident is resolved.